Leonard Fournette Player Prop Bets for NFL Week 7 | Tampa Bay vs. Chicago 10/24/2021

 Season Stats

-- Fournette has churned out a team-best 332 rushing yards (55.3 per game) with three touchdowns.
+- Fournette has run for a team-leading 332 yards on 78 attempts (55.3 yards per game) and scored three touchdowns.

 - He has received 78 of his team's 134 carries this season (58.2%).